itcaffenet-Ljubinje/GGnet1/SELF_HOSTED_RUNNER_SETUP.md

 2. Run interactively

 # Choose option 1
-Enter the name of the user: [press Enter for current user]
+Enter the name of the user: ggnet

 # Confirm
 ```

+**Important:** Use the `ggnet` user (or the user you created) so that the runner has proper permissions.

 ### Step 4: Install as Systemd Service